Why You Need a Shemagh in your Preparedness Gear

 - Bullfighting cape (joking…or am I?)
 “Olé!”

-The list of uses, for a shemagh, could go on and on, and would only be limited by your imagination.
+The list of uses, for a shemagh, or a good bandana, could go on and on, and would only be limited by your imagination.
 This list is just a sampling of, why you need a shemagh in your preparedness gear!